* My current health protocol, listed below, has been updated (8/21/2019)

 - We need to ensure the proper blood work is being done which includes testing for thyroid antibodies, food allergies, vitamin and mineral deficiencies, hormonal changes, adrenal fatigue, and other autoimmune disorders.

 - Every patient will be different in regards to severity of disease, deficiencies, food allergies, symptoms, etc. Thus our treatment will differ from each other, and this is figured out one step at a time.
 Often we are throwing things at it, simply to see what sticks.
 Therefore patience through the healing process is imperative.

 - Exercise affects our body differently, high intensity work outs can actually be detrimental to our weight loss because it puts our body under stress, which increases our cortisol levels, which affects our thyroid function.

 - Most Hashimotos (and autoimmune sufferers) will have LEAKY GUT and repairing the balance and health to your gut will help you feel better.
 This often involves the removal of gluten, sugar, dairy and sometimes soy, corn for at least a year.
 Your doctor (and your body) will help you know when you have healed.
 Additionally the addition of certain probiotics will help the process move along faster, including the addition of lacto-fermented foods to help with inflammation (sauerkraut, kimchi).

-- Gluten Free, Dairy Free, Sugar Free diet.
+- Gluten Free, Dairy Free, Sugar, Salt Free diet.

 Blood tests included thyroid levels, food allergies, vitamin/mineral levels, etc.